alexrutz/flightgpt/README.md

 A simple altimeter panel stores the barometric setting so the PFD can show the correct altitude reference.
 A small clock shows the elapsed simulation time for reference.
+A new environment panel reports outside air temperature and precipitation intensity.
 A flight controls display now reports current gear, flap and speedbrake positions.
 The new `CockpitSystems` helper class aggregates all panels so they can be